aStudyingTurtle/redicat/README.md

 OPTIONS:
     -B, --bcf-file <bcf-file>
             A BCF/VCF file containing positions of interest.
 If specified, only bases from the given positions will be reported on
-    -b, --bed-file <bed-file>
-            A BED file containing regions of interest.
-If specified, only bases from the given regions will be reported on
-    -C, --channel-size-modifier <channel-size-modifier>
-            The fraction of a gigabyte to allocate per thread for message passing, can be greater than 1.0 [default:
-            0.5]
-    -c, --chunksize <chunksize>
-            The ideal number of basepairs each worker receives.
-Total bp in memory at one time is (threads - 2) * chunksize [default: 500000]
-    -D, --max-depth <max-depth>
-            Set the max depth for a pileup.
-If a positions depth is within 1% of max-depth the `NEAR_MAX_DEPTH` output field will be set to true and that position should be viewed as suspect [default: 8000] -d, --min-depth <min-depth>
+    -d, --min-depth <min-depth>
             The minimum valid depth to report on.
 If a position has a depth less than this it will not be reported. [default: 10]
     -Q, --min-base-quality-score <min-base-quality-score>